Svanteberg/Virtual-EEG-electrodes/README.md

     python3.7 gn1_generate_from_model.py
 ```

-To instead use a pre-trained network of type GN1 on new EEG data, the file `gn1_weights.h5` will have to be downloaded into a folder named 'models'.
+To instead use a pre-trained network of type GN1 on new EEG data, the file `gn1_weights.h5` will have to be downloaded into a folder named *models*.
 Then run

 ```
     python3.7 gn1_generate_from_pretrained.py